ueman/passkit/passkit/README.md

 }
 ```

-## Currently unsupported or experimental functionality
+## Unsupported or experimental functionality

 Please feel encouraged to create PRs for the following features.

 - PassKit Web Service: This functionality is existing, but might not work.
 Please file an issue or create a PR with a fix for bugs you encounter.
+  - Push Notification update registration is only working on iOS due to this whole specification being an Apple thingy.
 - Localization: Existing, but still inconvenient to use.
 There might be issues due to localizations being UTF-16 formatted, but the library currently uses UTF-8 to read localizations.
 - [Passkit creation](https://developer.apple.com/library/archive/documentation/UserExperience/Conceptual/PassKit_PG/Creating.html#//apple_ref/doc/uid/TP40012195-CH4-SW54)
 - Signature verification is missing